Makc03/GradeCalc/README.md

 Grade Calculator

+# Features

+- User inputs Necessary Data
+  1. Subject
+   2. Score Achieved
+    3. Best Possible Score
+- "Calculate" Button - when hit, calculates total based on user inputs
+- Round total if user wants to with checkbox
+- Saves info to DataBase if user wants to

+# Issues

+- Only issue is that you need to calculate after inputting data
+- If not, it will either save nothing, or whatever was calculated last time

+# More in-depth / General Description

 This program takes the user input;
 for the Subject that is being graded, the score the user got out of the total score;